Nablus Old City

 The Crusades reconverted the mosque into a church when they conquered Palestine, but the Ayyubids retook the land and the church was restored into a mosque again in 1187.

-In 1641 during Ottoman era, its minaret was rebuilt.
+In 1641 during the Ottoman era, its minaret was rebuilt.

-It was hugely damaged by a severe earthquake in 1927 but restored again.
+It was hugely damaged by a severe earthquake in 1927 but restored.

 Hammam (Turkish bathhouse)

-Hammam means Turkish bath in Arabic, it’s a type of public bathing popular in the Islamic world.
+Hammam means Turkish bath in Arabic, a public bathing popular in the Islamic world.

 It is said that the origin is the Roman bathing customs.
-In Nablus, it has become popular and been developing since the 19th century as an important place for social occasions.
+Nablus has become popular and has been developing since the 19th century as an important place for social occasions.

 In Nablus, there are two historical hammams in business.
 Both are open from early in the morning until late at night.